We have

 - Writing long passages in Roman script when writing in a language that does not use Roman script

-- Too long passages
+- Too long paragraphs

 - Content that makes the website / blog slow [e.g. big photos and heavy video]